sachinruk/deepschool.io/README.md

 docker-compose up --build
 ```
 3. Now go to `localhost:9000` on your browser to start using the jupyter notebooks.
+4. (Optional) If you are on a mac/windows some of the examples may not work because the docker image may run out of memory.
+Hence under preferences in docker there is the option to increase the allocated memory.
+I have set it to 8GB.
+Run `docker-compose up` again if you reset memory.

 ### Contents
 The lessons will cover the fundamentals of deep learning.